- Explain why and how Mendel studied pea plants.

 - law of segregation

-- Mendel’s first law stating that the two factors controlling a characteristics separate and go to different gametes
+- Mendel’s first law stating that the two factors controlling a characteristic separate and go to different gametes

 - position of a gene on a chromosome